esentri/domainlifecycles/readme_plugins.md

 # DLC Plugins

-The DLC plugin provide several functions to integrate DLC in the build phase:
+The DLC plugins provide several functions to integrate DLC in the build phase:
 - creating domain diagrams of the build domain classes within the bounded contexts
 - exporting a JSON domain model